Not Quite Write Prize Frequently Asked Questions

 In addition to receiving prize money, the winner will receive a trophy.
 The winner and all shortlisted entries will be published on the Not Quite Write website and read in full on the Not Quite Write podcast.

 Access to the Participant Lounge begins as soon as you purchase your ticket and continues into future rounds regardless of whether you purchase a ticket for those rounds.
-Note that access to the competition entry form is restricted to current ticket holders.
+We reserve the right to modify access permissions for non-current ticket holders at any time without notice.

 Occasionally, users have experienced difficulties logging in.
 We recommend clearing your internet browser cache (usually via the ‘History’ option within your browser’s settings) and trying again.